miking-lang/miking-benchmarks/README.md

 ### Runtimes

-The `runtime` directory specifies a number of runtimes that benchmarks and dataset programs can be run in.
+A `runtime` directory specifies a number of runtimes that benchmarks and dataset programs can be run in.
 Each runtime is described by a single `.toml` file.
 Multiple runtimes can provide support for the same language.

 #### Runtime Configuration Files